encode/uvicorn/docs/deployment.md

                                   buffer of an incomplete event.
   --factory                       Treat APP as an application factory, i.e. a
                                   () -> <ASGI app> callable.
-  --help                          Show this message and exit.
+  --socket-load-balance           Use kernel support for socket load balancing --help                          Show this message and exit.
 ```